matthewjf/hurricane_chess/README.md

 ### Channels
 - Want to move to websockets only.
 Right now, the initial request is handled by http, and then a channel subscription is opened.
 Would prefer a tree structure for websocket streams.
+- Ideally, the channel connection should be a replacement for http requests

 ### Gameplay
 - Don't hit the DB until after game is complete